 As can happen in any home, appliances can go wrong and whereas this may cause inconvenience the house manager will endeavour to arrange a repair or replacement as swiftly as possible.
 Occasionally appliances will be covered under a service contract and a replacement, temporary or otherwise, may not be available.
 In the case of a washing machine breakdown, the house manager should arrange for laundry services to be available to you at no extra charge and providing this service is offered, no financial recompense will be offered.

 To save you the chore of shopping immediately on arrival, we will provide an initial food pack to get your holiday off to a good start and this should be delivered before 4pm.
-This will be sufficient for a light meal on arrival and breakfast the following morning and will include bread, rolls, butter, milk, tea, coffee, sugar, eggs, water, ham, soft drinks, wine, fruit and salad (items may vary subject to availability).
-Please note that an initial supply of toilet paper, bin bags and washing up liquid will also be provided.
+This will be sufficient for a light meal on arrival and breakfast the following morning and will include bread, rolls, butter, milk, tea, coffee, sugar, salt, eggs, water, ham, soft drinks, wine, fruit, tomatoes, cucumber, jam, biscuits, crisps (items may vary subject to availability).
+Please note that an initial supply of toilet paper, bin bags and washing up liquid and dishwasher tablets will also be provided.
 Clients staying at more than one villa during the course of their holiday will only be provided with a hamper at their first villa so please remember to take supplies with you when you move.
 Welcome hampers are not provided where a discount has been applied to the booking but can be purchased in advance - please contact a member of our reservations team for details.